mondoohq/installer/docs/integration/packer.md

 ### Install packer plugin from binary

-To install the pre-compiled binary, download the appropriate package from [Github](https://github.com/mondoolabs/mondoo/releases/latest) and place the binary in the Packer's plugin directory `~/.packer.d/plugins` (Linux, Mac) or `%USERPROFILE%/packer.d/plugins` (Windows).
+To install the precompiled binary, download the appropriate package from [Github](https://github.com/mondoolabs/mondoo/releases/latest) and place the binary in the Packer's plugin directory `~/.packer.d/plugins` (Linux, Mac) or `%USERPROFILE%/packer.d/plugins` (Windows).
 Other locations that Packer searches for are [documented on their website](https://www.packer.io/docs/extending/plugins.html#installing-plugins).

 The following simplifies the installation: